tom-ricci/octobox/README.md

 To transition between dynamic routes, you can use Framer Motion's motion component.
 Simply prepend `motion.` to the top level element of pages with the correct props to animate the element.

 ### SEO
-Since GitHub pages doesn't natively support dynamically routed SPAs, Octobox has to redirect users from the 404 page when they attempt to navigate to a dynamic page if they're not already on another dynamic page.
+Since GitHub Pages doesn't natively support dynamically routed SPAs, Octobox has to redirect users from the 404 page when they attempt to navigate to a dynamic page if they're not already on another dynamic page.
 While this does mean GitHub Pages can host this app, it also means web crawlers may not crawl all of the app's routes.
 Because of this, you need to specify each route in `public/sitemap.txt` with the route being a query string for web crawlers to work.

 For example:
 * ./about => ./?/about
 * ./shop/checkout => ./?/shop/checkout

+Octobox generates a sitemap path for you, allowing you to never have to touch the sitemap if you don't want to.
+If you don't edit the sitemap, however, crawlers will only be able to index your homepage.